"Education is the most powerful weapon which you can use to change the world". Nelson Mandela

 Teachers Training in July

 Teachers are immersed in California Native history & pre-history, they are offered authentic Native vetted knowledge.
 Over the course of two days we create a walnut dice game, a pine nut necklace, and a rawhide rattle.
 We discuss our relationship with the natural resources utilized and clarify how the environment shaped how people lived.
 Teachers will receive curriculum and are encouraged to utilize teaching plans with their students.
 The result, teachers experience a deeper connection to the land and are provided with resources to teach others about native culture.
 Ultimately inspiring personal responsibility and a passion to learn for students and teachers.

 This is a unique opportunity to learn about Native Culture from a Native Perspective, Join us in July!

 Community Cultural Events

-Food In Our Backyards - May 12 We had such a good time learning about Brodiaea, our indian potatoes last spring, we are excited to offer the event again.
-On Mothers Day will explore our environment and share some of the plants that are edible and how to propagate, gather, and prepare them.
+Food In Our Backyards in May On Mothers Day we will explore the local environment and share some of the plants that are edible including how to propagate, gather, and prepare them.
 Many of the plants we'll identify on the North Fork of the Cosumne River also occur throughout California.

 Full Moon Storytelling in August Spend a captivating evening under the light of the moon, on the Placerville Library Lawn with professional Storyteller Kimberly ShiningStar.
 She will weave California Native history with Traditional Stories.

 Native Bailout in June Our main fundraising event.
 We need people like YOU to stand with us, face going into the hoosegow, and be willing to call family, friends, and associates to raise bail money to pay our way out of jail and protect cultural resources.
 Funds raised benefit CCAWW